potatodiet/potatodiet.ca/content/uoft.md

 Overall I felt that the course was alright and I learned some cool functional programming techniques for use in side projects, since there's no way I'd get paid to use Haskell or Lisp.

+### CSC301 - Introduction to Software Engineering

+- Jason Wang
+- Winter 2023

+An experience of developing a product among a team of 6.
+Alternatively: gaining a first hand understanding of Price's law.

+### CSC309 - Programming on the Web

+- Jack Sun
+- Winter 2023

+An introduction to full stack web programming.
+We used Django, React, and a litle bit of jQuery.
+The course contained 3 assignments, a 3-phase project, and a midterm + final.

+The first and last assignments were simple.
+The second assignment was less so.
+For the first assignment we had to write a responsive static website based off a Figma outline.
+The second involved implementing a given bank + transactions REST API using Django.
+The third had us use JavaScript to implement an e-commerce shopping cart, infinite scrolling, and an upvote feature.

+Like most CS courses, the assignments were graded by an autotester through markus.
+Unlike most courses, we could run the autotester ourselves and see exactly which tests failed.
+This was perfect.
+I've always hated the mysterious grades given by an autotester weeks after submitting an assignment.
+Iteratively implementing a project to match test results is a much better way to learn.

+The project was much trickier than the assignments.
+The last two phases especially involved more grunt work.
+I should've started each phase sooner, rather than cramming all the work during the last couple days.
+I work way better when not under any time crunch.
+I partnered with my lovely girlfriend for the project which made the work much more enjoyable.

+I achieved my highest grade at UofT in this course.